Germ cell: Migration

-Primordial germ cells, germ cells that still have to reach the gonads (also known as PGCs, precursor germ cells or gonocytes) divide repeatedly on their migratory route through the gut and into the developing gonads.
+Primordial germ cells, germ cells that still have to reach the gonads divide repeatedly by mitosis on their migratory route through the gut and into the developing gonads.

 Invertebrates

 In the model organism Drosophila, pole cells passively move from the posterior end of the embryo to the posterior midgut because of the infolding of the blastoderm.
 Then they actively move through the gut into the mesoderm.
 Endodermal cells differentiate and together with Wunen proteins they induce the migration through the gut.
 Wunen proteins are chemorepellents that lead the germ cells away from the endoderm and into the mesoderm.
 After splitting into two populations, the germ cells continue migrating laterally and in parallel until they reach the gonads.
-Columbus proteins, chemoattractants, stimulate the migration in the gonadal mesoderm.
+Chemoattractants stimulate the migration in the gonadal mesoderm.

 Vertebrates

 In the aquatic frog Xenopus egg, the germ cell determinants are found in the most vegetal blastomeres.
 These presumptive PGCs are brought to the endoderm of the blastocoel by gastrulation.
 They are determined as germ cells when gastrulation is completed.
 Migration from the hindgut along the gut and across the dorsal mesentery then takes place.
 The germ cells split into two populations and move to the paired gonadal ridges.
 Migration starts with 3-4 cells that undergo three rounds of cell division so that about 30 PGCs arrive at the gonads.
 On the migratory path of the PGCs, the orientation of underlying cells and their secreted molecules such as fibronectin play an important role.

 Mammals have a migratory path comparable to that in Xenopus.
 Migration begins with 50 gonocytes and about 5,000 PGCs arrive at the gonads.
 Proliferation occurs also during migration and lasts for 3–4 weeks in humans.

 PGCs come from the epiblast and migrate subsequently into the mesoderm, the endoderm and the posterior of the yolk sac.
 Migration then takes place from the hindgut along the gut and across the dorsal mesentery to reach the gonads (4.5 weeks in human beings).
 Fibronectin maps here also a polarized network together with other molecules.
 The somatic cells on the path of germ cells provide them attractive, repulsive, and survival signals.
 But germ cells also send signals to each other.

 In reptiles and birds, germ cells use another path.
 PGCs come from the epiblast and move to the hypoblast to form the germinal crescent (anterior extraembryonic structure).
 The gonocytes then squeeze into blood vessels and use the circulatory system for transport.
 They squeeze out of the vessels when they are at height of the gonadal ridges.
 Cell adhesion on the endothelium of the blood vessels and molecules such as chemoattractants are probably involved in helping PGCs migrate.